 The owner of the holding company has much more control over the operating company and its subsidiary businesses.

-If you are looking to diversify your business or change direction, it is much easier to take that action with a management team that consists of only one person.
+If you want to diversify your business or change direction, it is much easier to take that action with a management team consisting of only one person.

 7. Day-To-Day Business Operations